 Upgrade Hotel Reservations

 If you’ve booked your stay with cash but want a better room, you can also use your points to get an upgrade.
-Regency Club and Grand Club upgrades cost 3,000 points per night, and suite and premium suite upgrades cost 6,000 or 9,000 points, respectively.
+Regency Club and Grand Club upgrades cost 3,000 points per night, and suite and premium suite upgrades cost 6,000 and 9,000 points, respectively.

-Transfer Points to Partner Airline Loyalty Programs
+Transfer Points To Partner Airline Loyalty Programs

 Hyatt allows you to transfer your points to 24 different airlines.
 The ratio is 2.5:1, which means for every 5,000 points you transfer away from Hyatt, you’ll only get 2,000 miles in return.
 This is the best transfer ratio among the major hotel loyalty programs, but it is not a good use of points.
-Avoid this redemption option, if you can.
+Avoid this redemption option if you can.

-Other Ways to Use World of Hyatt Points
+Other Ways To Use World of Hyatt Points

 Depending on what you want to do, Hyatt offers a few other redemptions you can consider.
 However, based on the lower value you’ll get for your points, it’s best to avoid these if possible: